oracle/graal/truffle/docs/Safepoints.md

 # Truffle Language Safepoint Tutorial

-Since 21.1 Truffle has support for guest language safepoints.
+As of 21.1 Truffle has support for guest language safepoints.
 Truffle safepoints allow to interrupt the guest language execution to perform thread local actions submitted by a language or tool.
 A safepoint is a location during the guest language execution where the state is consistent and other operations can read its state.

 This replaces previous instrumentation or assumption-based approaches to safepoints, which required the code to be invalidated for a thread local action to be performed.
-The new implementation uses fast thread local access checks and the callee register saved stub calls to optimize for performance and keep the overhead minimal.
+The new implementation uses fast thread local checks and callee register saved stub calls to optimize for performance and keep the overhead minimal.
 This means that for every loop back-edge and method exit we perform an additional non-volatile read which can potentially lead to slight slow-downs.

 ## Use Cases